 For I probably would have made a big deal over that envelope.
 And a stupid little envelope isn’t really that big a deal.
 But I’m not the same woman my kids grew up with.

-As grandparents, and not having to Raise them right, We have distinct advantages:
+As grandparents We have distinct advantages:

-We can evaluate the situation with more logic.
+Not having to raise them right allows us evaluate the situation with more logic.

 We get to enjoy them, without the parental responsibility.
 And this enables me to step back and reflect more logically.
 For to my remorse, I wasn’t always a logical parent.
 I often made mountains out of molehills or issued harsh punishments for mere misdemeanors.